 The department consists of several programs meeting the needs of students from many backgrounds and with differing levels of education and experience.
 Read the program descriptions below to find the program that works best for you!

 The English as a Second Language (ESL) program is for students who want to learn English as an additional language.
 ESL Courses are intended for students who want to learn reading, writing, speaking, and listening skills for their college and career goals.
-Successful students will participate in online classes and complete online work every quarter: fall, winter and spring; summer classes are optional.
+Successful students will participate in hybrid classes and complete work every quarter: fall, winter and spring; summer classes are optional.

-The GED preparation courses are for students of any age who are preparing to take the GED test.
+The GED® preparation courses are for students of any age who are preparing to take the GED® test.
 This course is not required to take the exam but offers skills and knowledge to better prepare students for the exam.
 This is a good option for students who do not wish to take the Washington state high school exams and do not want to wait until they are 21 to receive a high school diploma from Bellevue College.

 The Preparing for Work Program provides FREE job search and workplace communication classes to non-native English speakers who are immigrants, refugees or US citizens living in Bellevue.
 Students must be interested in finding a job now or in the near future.
 Classes are intermediate to advanced level (ESL Level 4, 5 and 6).